 The Health Benefits of Ginger

 Act as an anti-inflammatory.
-"Ginger root contains a number of compounds such as gingerols that are able to prevent or reduce immune cell synthesis of cytokines that cause inflammation," says David W. Hoskin, PhD, a professor at Dalhousie University in Canada.
+"Ginger root contains a number of compounds such as gingerols that are able to prevent or reduce immune cell synthesis of cytokines that cause inflammation," says David W. Hoskin, Ph.D., a professor at Dalhousie University in Canada.
 Ginger could help people with diseases caused by chronic inflammation, says Hoskin, and those anti-inflammatory properties might also protect against cancer.
 (Pair ginger with turmeric, which also has anti-inflammatory benefits, for extra defense.)

-How to Eat Fresh Ginger
+How to Use Ginger Root

-Add grated ginger to marinades and sauces.
-Plop a one-inch chunk of fresh ginger into smoothies, suggests Susan McQuillan, MS, RDN, CDN, a dietitan based in New York City.
-Try making what McQuillan calls "ginger juice": Grate ginger root over a half piece of a paper towel, and then gather the edges.
+Make ginger juice: Try McQuillan's quick trick: Grate ginger root over a half piece of a paper towel, and then gather the edges.
 Squeeze the bundle of ginger over a small bowl to collect the juice.
 Then add that to a curry dish, butternut squash soup, or tea.

-McQuillan says you can also julienne ginger root and saute it over medium-high eat with a bit of oil in a nonstick pan until crisp and slightly browned.
-Sprinkle the crisp shreds over anything you like—its great on stir fries, she adds.
-Ginger can also pump up the flavor on your next salad.
-Add minced ginger root to homemade salad dressings, such as olive oil and apple cider vinegar, suggests Ruth Lahmayer Chipps, MS, RDN, CD, a registered dietitian nutritionist at Black River Memorial Hospital in Wisconsin.
+Add ginger to a salad.
+Add minced ginger root to homemade salad dressings, such as olive oil and apple cider vinegar, suggests Ruth Lahmayer Chipps, M.S., R.D.N., a registered dietitian nutritionist at Black River Memorial Hospital in Wisconsin.

-Ginger-Lime Iced Tea
+Lime and Ginger Iced Tea

 - 6 oz. fresh ginger, peeled and thinly sliced